 In Persona 4, the Shadow appears as a physical being that is a manifestation of a character’s inner insecurities.
 The structure of obtaining new party members involves a character being thrown into the TV world, a Shadow and its dungeon being created, the party entering to rescue the character, the character rejecting their Shadow, the party defeating the Shadow, and then the character accepting the Shadow as a part of them and obtaining their Persona after this conflict.

 In this sense, the Shadow evolves into their Persona, which acts as a being that symbolizes their inner strength.
-Though the physical Shadow is gone, but within the social links, it’s clear that those insecurities and fears still exist.
-In that sense, the psychological Shadow still lies within each person, but it’s existence has been revealed and accepted.
+Though the physical Shadow is gone, within the social links, it’s clear that those insecurities and fears still exist.
+In that sense, the psychological Shadow still lies within each person, but its existence has been revealed and accepted.

 I used to think that the Personas don’t make much sense in reference to Jung’s descriptions, but in writing and researching for this post, I came to the realization that it actually does.
 I noticed that the character’s Personas represent their outer selves rather than their Shadow selves.
 For example, Kanji’s is buff and macho and Naoto’s Persona is the only one that doesn’t match the gender of the owner.